MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/design-details-inventory-adjustment-value-entry-source-entry.md

 1. Create an **Item** called TEST with the following values:

-     - Base unit of measurement = PCS
+     - Base unit of measure = PCS

      - Costing Method = Average